 Akamai Technologies, Inc. ("Akamai" or the "Company") provides services for accelerating and improving the delivery of content and applications over the Internet.
-Akamai's globally distributed platform comprises more than 20,000 servers in more than 930 networks in 71 countries.
+Akamai's globally distributed platform comprises more than 21,000 servers in more than 900 networks in approximately 70 countries.
 The Company was incorporated in Delaware in 1998 and is headquartered in Cambridge, Massachusetts.
-Akamai currently operates in one business segment: providing services for accelerating and improving delivery of content and applications over the Internet.
+Akamai currently operates in one business segment: providing services for accelerating and improving delivery of content and applications over the Internet

-The accompanying interim condensed consolidated financial statements are unaudited and have been prepared in accordance with the accounting principles generally accepted in the United States of America for interim financial information.
+The accompanying interim condensed consolidated financial statements are unaudited and have been prepared in accordance with accounting principles generally accepted in the United States of America for interim financial information.
 The accompanying condensed consolidated financial statements include the accounts of Akamai and its wholly-owned subsidiaries.
 All intercompany transactions and balances have been eliminated in consolidation.
 Certain information and footnote disclosures normally included in the Company's annual consolidated financial statements have been condensed or omitted.
 Accordingly, these condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and accompanying notes included in Akamai's Annual Report on Form 10-K for the year ended December 31, 2005.

 The results of operations presented in this Quarterly Report on Form 10-Q are not necessarily indicative of the results that may be expected for future periods.
-In the opinion of management, these unaudited condensed consolidated financial statements include all adjustments and accruals, consisting only of normal recurring adjustments that are necessary for a fair statement of the results of all interim periods reported herein.
+In the opinion of management, these unaudited condensed consolidated financial statements include all adjustments and accruals, consisting only of normal recurring adjustments, that are necessary for a fair statement of the results as of and for the three and nine month periods ended September 30, 2006 and 2005.